lenseswaenen/lenseswaenen.github.io/_posts/2021-11-11-megatombike2021-aftermath.md

 # Cheapest team that could have won

 We can also turn the knapsack problem on its head: What is the cheapest team, that could have won (= total score of 1564 or more).
-In the code, an objective and constraint need to be swapped.
+In the code, the objective and the cost constraint need to be interchanged.

 ```python